-Linux swap usage isn't cleared frequently, because clearing the swap usage requires extra overhead to reallocate swap when it's needed and when reloading pages.
-As a result, if swap space is used on your RDS DB instance, even if swap space was used only one time, the SwapUsage metrics don't return to zero.
-Swap memory can also be used if you use HugePages that are supported by Amazon RDS Oracle and HugePages on Amazon RDS for PostgreSQL.
+Linux swap usage isn't cleared frequently because clearing the swap usage requires extra overhead to reallocate swap when it's needed and when reloading pages.
+As a result, if swap space is used on your RDS DB instance, even a single time, the SwapUsage metrics don't return to zero.
+Swap memory can also be used if you use HugePages that are supported by Amazon RDS for Oracle and HugePages on Amazon RDS for PostgreSQL.
 HugePages are larger than the Linux default size of two megabytes.

-To monitor swap memory, enable Enhanced Monitoring to review metrics in intervals with a granularity of as little as one second.
+To monitor swap memory, turn on Enhanced Monitoring to review metrics in intervals with a granularity of as little as one second.
 Enhanced Monitoring collects statistics at the host level, and CloudWatch collects data from the hypervisor level every 60 seconds.
-You can use Enhanced Monitoring to identify increases or decreases that occur for only one second and to see the CPU and memory that are used by individual processes.
-For more information, see the Differences Between CloudWatch and Enhanced Monitoring Metrics.
+Use Enhanced Monitoring to identify increases or decreases that occur for only one second and to see the CPU and memory that are used by individual processes.
+For more information, see Viewing OS metrics using CloudWatch logs.

-You can also enable Performance Insights to identify the SQL and wait events that are consuming excessive swap or memory on the RDS DB instance.
+You can also turn on Performance Insights to identify SQL and wait events that are consuming excessive swap or memory on the RDS DB instance.
 Performance Insights collects the data at the database level and displays that data in the Performance Insights dashboard.
 Performance Insights can help you troubleshoot database performance-related issues.
-For more information, see Using Amazon RDS Performance Insights.
+For more information, see Monitoring DB load with Performance Insights on Amazon RDS.

 1. Sort the process IDs in the Enhanced Monitoring page so that you can see the ID of the processes that are consuming the maximum CPU.

-2. Execute the following query as the master user:
+2. Run the following query as the master user:

 select * from performance_schema.threads where THREAD_OS_ID in (ID shown in the Enhanced Monitoring window)\G

-For example, if the max memory has been consumed by Thread_OS_Id 10374 and 1432, then execute the following query:
+For example, if the max memory is consumed by Thread_OS_Id 10374 and 1432, then run the following query:

 select * from performance_schema.threads where THREAD_OS_ID in (10374, 1432)\G